Drum Brake Working Principle:

 Disadvantages of Drum Brake system:

-- Brakes 'fade' when applied for prolonged time
+- Brakes 'fade' when the driver applies them for a prolonged time.

-- Non-asbestos linings catch moisture, causing Drum brakes to grab suddenly
+- Non-asbestos linings catch moisture; causing the brakes to grab suddenly.

 For more information, please click here.